 Through our education, training and employment programmes we have helped many hundreds of people who were previously vulnerable or unemployed to find a rewarding career in construction – helping people to improve their life chances.

-We are currently carrying out works for Highways England, on the A428 and at M42 junction 6.
+We are currently carrying out works for National Highways, on the A428 and at M42 junction 6.
 Both projects are being completed under the Regional Delivery Partnership (RDP) framework, for which we are a Delivery Integration Partner for the East of England and Midlands regions.

 We are also concluding works on the A14 where, working in joint venture, we delivered upgrades and improvements covering 21 miles, including a new 12-mile bypass to the south of Huntingdon in Cambridgeshire.